-Options: The plan administrator could grant options on shares.
+Options: The plan administrator was able to grant options on shares.
 The per share option exercise price of all options granted pursuant to the Third Amended and Restated 2006 Incentive Award Plan would not be less than 100% of the fair market value of a share on the date of grant.
 No incentive share option could be granted to a grantee who owned more than 10% of our outstanding shares unless the exercise price was at least 110% of the fair market value of a share on the date of grant.
 To the extent that the aggregate fair market value of the shares subject to an incentive share option became exercisable for the first time by any option holder during any calendar year exceeded \$100,000, such excess would be treated as a non-qualified option.
 The plan administrator would determine the methods of payment of the exercise price of an option, which could include cash, shares or other property acceptable to the plan administrator (and could involve a cashless exercise of the option).
-The plan administrator would designate in the award agreement evidencing each share option grant whether such share option was exercisable for shares or ADSs.
-The award agreement could, in the sole discretion of the plan administrator, permit the option holder to elect, at the time of exercise, whether to receive shares or ADSs in respect of the exercised share option or a portion thereof.
+The plan administrator designated in the award agreement evidencing each share option grant whether such share option would be exercise, whether to receive shares or ADSs in respect of the exercised share option or a portion thereof.
 The term of options granted under the Third Amended and Restated 2006 Incentive Award Plan could not exceed ten years from the date of grant.
-However, the term of an incentive share option granted to a person who owned more than 10% of our outstanding shares on the date of grant could not exceed five years.
-Under the Third Amended and Restated 2006 Incentive Award Plan, the number of awards to be granted to our independent directors would be determined by our Board of Directors or our Compensation Committee.
+However, the term of an incentive share option granted to a person who owns more than 10% of our outstanding shares on the date of grant could not exceed five years.
+Under the Third Amended and Restated 2006 Incentive Award Plan, the number of awards to be granted to our independent directors was determined by our Board of Directors or our Compensation Committee.